lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Removed restrictions on the scope of the EDHOC_Application_Profile object.

+* Specified type of "app_prof" in the IANA registration request.

 * Clarifications and editorial improvements.